Vasili Oshchepkov: Personal life

 Oshchepkov was married three times.
 He divorced his first wife Ekaterina Zhuravleva in 1924.
-He fell in love with a 18-year old countrywoman Maria Grigorievna from Alexandrovsk, who lived at that time in the same city.
+He fell in love with an 18-year old countrywoman Maria Grigorievna from Alexandrovsk, who lived at that time in the same city.
 At 22, Maria died of tuberculosis.
 Later, Oshchepkov married Anna Ivanovna Kazembek.

 In his later years, Oshchepkov began to struggle with health problems.
 Oshchepkov's pupils noted that he never showed himself naked.
 Some have concluded that he was concealing some skin disease.
 Trainee Kharlampiev and Oshchepkova AA Budzinskaya said that he was at the home of the teacher at the beginning of 1937 in an alley Medvedev.
 According to him, "Vasily Sergeyevich lying on the bed and I was sick, he has tormented heart disease, and he never parted with nitroglycerin.

 Legacy

 In the 2000s in various regions of Russia were organized clubs and tournaments Sambo memory Oshchepkova, including the All-Russian youth tournament in combat sambo in memory of Vasili Oshchepkov, including the Russian youth tournament in combat sambo named after Vasili Oshchepkov.
 During the meeting, the Board of the APEC in Vladivostok in September 2012, he was laid monument master.